 - Winterbourne House and Garden – This gorgeous Edwardian styled house and garden is a delight in all seasons and located less than 10 minutes from Birmingham University!

 - Selly Oak Park – Being a 4-minute drive from the University, this park is one of the most ideal landscapes to unwind.

 - Moseley Park – A peaceful parkland of 11 acres, included with a lovely lake.
 Don’t miss out on the yearly Moseley Folk Festival taking place 1st – 3rd of September 2017!
 Below is a video of a video from the folk festival that happened last year, showing off all of the talented artists that played:

 We hope this guide helped you out in some way, if you’re a Birmingham University Student or a local, let us know about any attractions or places you like to go out drinking and eating!
-We would love to hear your recommendations, please feel free to share with us on our Twitter or Facebook.
+We would love to hear your recommendations, please feel free to share with us on Facebook.